boblu/EmacsEverywhere/README.markdown

-﻿## Description

-* Provides an Emacs-like keybinding emulation mode on selective application on Windows7.
+﻿* Provides an Emacs-like keybinding emulation mode on selective application on Windows7.
 * This emulation mode can be toggled on and off using the (Shift + CapsLock) key.

 ## Environment